Department of Agriculture (Sri Lanka): Agro technology Parks

 Agro Technology Park is one of the initiatives for agriculture extension, education and agro tourism implemented by the Department of Agriculture, Sri Lanka.
 The first Agro Park was established in Kandy district.
 The park is bounded in three sides with the river Mahaweli in the historically important place of Gannoruwa in Kandy and, lies at an altitude of 473 m (1550 ft) above sea level in a total area of 2 square kilometers.
-The A parks is comprised with the majority of the institutions of the Department of Agriculture.
+The A parks comprise the majority of the institutions of the Department of Agriculture.
 The second A-Park was established in Hambantota district adjoining to the Government Farm in Batatha.